whamtet/frontend-assessment/README.md

 > The password to access the project will be sent to you separately.

-You can use InVision's `Inspect` feature to get more details about the UI integration (see the `</>` icon on the bottom right of the screen).
-This feature requires to be logged in to InVision (creating an account is free).

 ### Minimum Requirements

 - The component should be able to search movies, TV shows, & people. **The results should only be relevant to the current tab** (e.g. if you are on the movie tab only movies are displayed).